tawat-ki/codecompanion-history.nvim/README.md

                     adapter = nil, -- "copilot"
                     ---Model for generating titles (defaults to current chat model) model = nil, -- "gpt-4o"
+                    ---Number of user prompts after which to refresh the title (0 to disable) refresh_every_n_prompts = 0, -- e.g., 3 to refresh after every 3rd user prompt
+                    ---Maximum number of times to refresh the title (default: 3) max_refreshes = 3,
                 },
                 ---On exiting and entering neovim, loads the last chat on opening chat continue_last_chat = false,